BJSanja/My-Software-Development-Journey/README.md

-# My-Software-Development-Journey
+#   :mortar_board: My-Software-Development-Journey

-This repository is used to document my journey on getting a better foundational knowledge of "Software Development".
+This repository is used to document my journey on getting a better foundational knowledge of "Software Development".:memo:

-I want to become a successful DevOps engineer.
+I want to become a successful DevOps engineer:sparkling_heart:

 Frist I  plan to develop Software engineering Foundation knowledge & skills.
 In this path will help me to develop skill sets in a variety of technologies